Roland Sales: 1978 Orange Bowl

 Arkansas was an 18-point underdog prior to the suspensions.
 After the suspensions they were given as 24-point underdogs by Las Vegas, Nevada odds.
 Also the #1 ranked University of Texas had just lost a game, which meant a victory over Arkansas by Oklahoma would make Oklahoma the national champions.
 Thus the 1978 Orange Bowl would in all likelihood be the game that decided the National Championship.

 Roland Sales started in the place of Ben Cowins.
 With Sales doing most of the running of the ball, Arkansas out-rushed Oklahoma 126 yards to 116 yards in the first half, with Sims also fumbling the ball once with the Razorbacks recovering on the Oklahoma 9-yard line.
 In total, Sales rushed 22 times for 205 yards and caught four passes for 52 yards.
 He scored two rushing touchdowns.
 Arkansas defeated Oklahoma 31–6.
 Arkansas finished the season ranked #3 in the nation behind #1-ranked Notre Dame and #2-ranked Alabama.

 Professional career

 Sales was chosen in the 11th round of the 1980 National Football League Draft by the Cleveland Browns as the 294th selection overall.
 He never played in the NFL, but played the 1980 season with the Canadian Football League's Montreal Alouettes.
-He rushed for only 54 yards total in three games, yet scored six touchdowns.
+He rushed for only 54 yards total in three games.